restradaaguila/Masked-Autoencoders_Vision/README.md

   + Assymetric encoder-decoder architecture
   + Masking a large portion of the image is the most effective to learning
 + Pre-processing
-   + High mask percentage is the most effective- 75% of image is masked
+   + Masking large portion is the most effective- 75% of image is masked
       + faster training (3x faster) than a whole image
       + increase in image reconstruction
    + Masking is applied randomly- image can be input multiple times